Loghman-Moradi/django-social-app/README.md

 # MySocial - A simple social network

  My Social is a simple social network that is almost similar to Instagram and is developed with Django.
 And it provides the possibility of creating posts and interacting with each other.

 ## Key features
-- Create and manage posts
+:white_check_mark: Create and manage posts

-- User authentication system
+:white_check_mark: User authentication system

-- Ability to interact with posts (like and comment)
+:white_check_mark: Ability to interact with posts (like and comment)

-- User profile management
+:white_check_mark: User profile management

-## Installation and Setup
+## :wrench: Installation and Setup

 1. Clone the repository:
    ```bash